Originally Published: 04 March 2020

-- Take your access key and fob with you and ensure you know the barrier code, as Jennings are running on a reduced staff.
+- Take your access key, building fob and SALTO KS fob with you and ensure you know the barrier code, as Jennings are running on a reduced staff.

 - Follow NewOrbit’s Health & Safety advice around lone working and locking up the office safely.

 - Follow the NHS hygiene advice, making sure you wash your hands before and after entering the office.

 - Follow social distancing guidance, ensuring you stay at least 2 meters away from others that may be in the building.

 - Do not access the office if you are in a period of self-isolation or are clinically vulnerable or live with someone who is clinically extremely vulnerable.